refenv/cijoe/docs/source/configs/index.rst

 configured to do so, ``run()`` executes commands on a **target** machine that is not the **initiator**.

 Often, tasks performed by **cijoe** can be, if not destructive, modifying the **target** system in one way of the other.
-The default is for the **initator** and the **target** to be the same system, and therefore, to avoid accidents like invoking a destructive workflow and forgetting to supply a configuration file, providing a configuration file in the command line tool is required.
+The default is for the **initator** and the **target** to be the same system, and therefore, to avoid accidents like invoking a destructive task and forgetting to supply a configuration file, providing a configuration file in the command line tool is required.

 **cijoe** specific keys
 =======================